Foster Parent Resources

 Indian River County: First Tuesday of the month, 6:30 pm, at Good Shepard Church, 4325 65th St., Vero Beach

-Okeechobee County: First Tuesday of the month, 6:30 pm, at the Communities Connected for Kids Office, 208 NW 7th Ave, Okeechobee
+Okeechobee County: First Monday of the month - every other month, 6:30 pm, at the Communities Connected for Kids Office, 208 NW 7th Ave, Okeechobee

 Designed to assist caregivers with obtaining the things they might not immediately have on hand for the children in their care, including but not limited to clothing, bedding, baby items, children’s furniture.
 There are two locations accepting gently used items to serve children and caregivers on the Treasure Coast and Okeechobee: